hanofzelbri/wealth-sphere/next-steps.md

-- Backend implementation with storage solution, nestjs and supabase (prisma as orm)
 - Authentication and authorization so that only myself can access the app, check how to do and nestjs (middleware)
 - Add information where investment is stored, maybe multiple storage locations
 - Add Staking information for all investments, staked yes or no and where it is staked and how much, multiple staking options and only part of it could be staked